mila-iqia/myia/README.md

 # Myia

+Myia is a research/prototyping project to develop a new toolchain for array programming with GPU support and automatic differentiation.

 Feature                        | Myia | Theano | TensorFlow | PyTorch | NumPy | CUDA | Torch
 ------------------------------ | ---- | ------ | ---------- | ------- | ----- | ---- | -----
 Array type                     | ✓    | ✓      | ✓          | ✓       | ✓     | ✗    | ✓